devopness/devopness/apps/api-docs/automated_testing.md

 The `TransactionUtils.applyTransactionRequestBodyFixtureDependencies` transformation applies these dependencies over the dredd-generated payload.

 ## Some gotchas of dredd hook programming
-* Transaction array has to be sorted in place, abusing the existance of a reference to it in the `beforeEach` hook.
+* Transaction array has to be sorted in place, abusing the existence of a reference to it in the `beforeEach` hook.
 * Log function has to be passed around, as modules are compiled internally by dredd on execution.
 * Non 2xx route transactions are automatically skipped.
 * Exit-on-fail is implemented as an after-hook that skips all transactions after the first failure, as erasing after execution started results in a crash.